Not all fruits are created equal when it comes to carbs.

-One medium fresh plum contains just 7.5 grams of total carbohydrates and is also a good source of antioxidants and vitamins A and C. Fresh, ripe plums are typically juicy and sweet and are great as a snack or as a companion to a lunch sandwich or wrap.
+One medium fresh plum contains just 7.5 grams of total carbohydrates and is packed with antioxidants and vitamins A and C. Fresh, ripe plums are typically juicy and sweet and are great as a snack or as a companion to a lunch meal.

 Here are three other ways to use plums:

-Sweet, ripe watermelon is tasty, good for you and low in carbohydrates, Sauer says.
+Sweet, ripe watermelon is tasty, good for you and low in carbohydrates.
 One cup of diced watermelon has about 11 grams of carbs.

-Watermelon is high in water content and low in calories.
-“It’s also rich in antioxidants and potassium, making it a perfect treat after a workout,” Sauer adds.
+Watermelon is high in water content, low in calories and rich in antioxidants and potassium, making it a perfect treat after a workout.

 — Carambola (star fruit).